-Aging and Disabilities Services Administration of the Washington State Department of Social and Health Services provides care coordination for any individual who has a developmental disability that starts before 18 years of age.
-Developmental disabilities include mental retardation, developmental delay, cerebral palsy, epilepsy, autism and other neurological conditions.
+Division of Developmental Administration (DDA): Aging and Disabilities Services Administration of the Washington State Department of Social and Health Services provides care coordination for any individual who has a developmental disability that starts before 18 years of age.
+Developmental disabilities include developmental delay, cerebral palsy, epilepsy, autism and other neurological conditions.

 Developmental Disabilities Case Resource Managers:

-- To find out about eligibility for your child, contact your county DDD office or call the Family Health Hotline at 1-800-322-2588 and ask how to reach the DDD office in your county or area of the state.
+To find out about eligibility for your child, contact your county DDA office or call the Family Health Hotline at 1-800-322-2588 and ask how to reach the DDA office in your county or area of the state.

-Washington State Department of Health has Children with Special Health Care Needs (CSHCN) Coordinators (generally public health nurses) who are located in each of the 34 health jurisdictions throughout Washington State.
+Children with Special Health Care Needs (CSHCN) Coordinators: The Washington State Department of Health has CSHCN Coordinators located in each of the 34 health districts.
+The coordinators are generally public health nurses.
 They provide services to children birth to 18 years of age who reside in Washington State and who have or are at risk of having a serious physical, developmental, behavioral or emotional condition and who require health and related services beyond that generally required.

 Children with Special Health Care Need Coordinator:

-All children and youth with Medicaid can get a mental health assessment through a community mental health agency and can receive other needed services.
-To find a service location, call the Behavioral Health Organization that serves your county.
-If you live in Clark or Skamania county, you will not have a BHO to administer their behavioral health services.
+Mental Health: All children and youth with Medicaid can get a mental health assessment through a community mental health agency and can receive other needed services.
+To find a service location, call the Behavioral Health Organization (BHO) that serves your county.
+If you live in Clark or Skamania county, you will not have a BHO to administer to administer behavioral health services.
 In these counties, the Apple Health plans will contract for services.
 You should contact your Apple Health plan directly to request treatment.
 For more information, call Apple Health Customer Service at 1-800-562-3022.